 Guaranteed reservations, prospective guests who have made a contract with the hotel for a guest room, represent a less volatile group because the guest provides a credit card number to hold a room reservation.
-Rex S. Toh reports that the no-show rate for guaranteed reservations was 2 percent, compared to 10 percent for confirmed reservations.
-The front office manager should investigate these no-shows to determine their sources and plan accordingly.
+Rex S. Toh reported that the no-show rate for guaranteed reservations was 2 percent, compared to 10 percent for confirmed reservations.10 The front office manager should investigate these no-shows to determine their sources and plan accordingly.

 Stayovers are currently registered guests who wish to extend their stay beyond the time for which they made reservations.
-Accurate records by traveler category (corporate, group, leisure) reveal the stayover rate of each.
+Accurate records on various traveler categories (corporate, group, or pleasure) will reveal their stayover rates.
 For example, employees of a corporation who travel with spouses may extend a Thursday and Friday business trip to include a Saturday.
 Similarly, a group conference scheduled from Monday through Thursday may encourage the attendees to stay longer to sightsee.

 Understays are guests who arrive on time but decide to leave before their predicted date of departure.
-Leisure travelers may find their tourist attraction less interesting than anticipated.
+Pleasure travelers may find their tourist attraction less interesting than anticipated.
 Urgent business may require the corporate client to return to the office sooner than expected.
-Maintaining accurate records helps the front office manager predict understays.
+Maintaining accurate records will help the front office manager to predict understays.

 A welcome sector of the hotel market, walk-in guests, can enhance daily occupancy percentages when effectively managed.
-The front office manager must be aware of activity in the local area.
-Heavy tourist seasons, special tourist events, conventions, and the like will increase the number of potential guests.
-Awareness of such possibilities helps the front office manager plan.
-Walk-in numbers are often higher if the front office manager maintains good relations with the front office managers of nearby hotels, who may refer guests to the property when their own are fully booked.
-Sending guests who cannot be accommodated to nearby hotels is a win-win situation for guests and hotels.
+The front office manager must be aware of the activity in the local area.
+Heavy tourist seasons, special tourist events, conventions, and the like will increase the number of potential guests in the area.
+Awareness of such possibilities helps the front office manager plan accordingly.
+Walk-in numbers are often higher if the front office manager maintains good relations with the front office managers of other nearby hotels, who refer guests to other properties when theirs are fully booked.
+Sending guests who cannot be accommodated to nearby hotels ensures a win-win situation for guests and hotels.

-When these occupancy categories are tracked, the front office manager can more accurately predict occupancy.
-The front office manager can obtain the data for this formula by reviewing the property management system (PMS) reservation module, which lists the groups, corporate clients, and individual guests who have made reservations for a specific period.
-Also, the front office manager should check tourist activity in the area, business events planned in other hotels, and other local special events.
+When these occupancy categories have been tracked, the front office manager can more accurately predict occupancy.
+The front office manager can obtain the data for this formula by reviewing the property management system (PMS) reservation module, which lists the groups, corporate clients, and individual guests who have made reservations for a specific time period.
+Also, the front office manager should check the tourist activity in the area, business events planned in other hotels, and other special events happening locally.